 - Are ready and interested to go on a life changing journey with a supportive community of like minded individuals.

 - Would like to develop lifelong tools to lead a yogic lifestyle.

 - Are interested in deepening self awareness, authenticity and clarity around your own life’s purpose.

 About the Instructors:

-CHRISTY FISHER is a certified Kripalu Yoga teacher at the professional level and has practiced yoga for over 25 years.
-She is also a certified Laban/Bartenieff Movement Analyst and brings over 20 years of movement and yoga training to her teaching.
+CHRISTY FISHER is a certified yoga therapist with the International Association of Yoga Therapy (C-IAYT), a Kripalu Yoga teacher at the professional level, and has practiced yoga for over 25 years.
+She is also a certified Laban/Bartenieff Movement Analyst and brings over 20 years of somatic education and yoga training to her teaching.
 She is passionate about making the transformational practice of yoga accessible to all abilities from athletes to people with physical limitations and chronic health conditions.
 Along with directing Phinney Ridge Yoga, she has taught for the National MS Society Washington State Chapter, Cancer Lifeline, and the Washington State Traumatic Brain Injury Association.

-JULIE HSU has pursued intensive studies in yoga since 2003 with Kripalu teacher Ken McCray and then with her current teacher Yoganand Michael Carroll, completing her advanced certifications and yoga training in 2011 and 2012.
+JULIE HSU has pursued intensive studies in yoga since 2003 with Kripalu teacher Ken McCray and then with her current teacher Yoganand Michael Carroll.
+She completed 200 hour teacher training in the Pranakriya tradition with Yoganand in 2008 and her 500 hour advanced certification in 2011.
 She brings a passion for philosophy and history of yoga to her classes which are known in Seattle for their transformational depth.
 When Julie is not teaching or practicing yoga, she is enjoying soaking up every minute of her son’s childhood and serving in her other role as a veterinarian.